-$^{^{60}\,}Asharq\,Alaws at, 26/1/2009.$
+62 Asharq Alawsat newspaper, London, 26/1/2009.

-61 Asharq Alawsat, 26/1/2009.
+63Asharq Alawsat, 26/1/2009.

-62 Felesteen, 5/7/2009.
+64 Felesteen newspaper, 5/7/2009.

-63 Assabeel, 20/10/2010.
+65 Assabeel newspaper, Amman, 20/10/2010.

-64 Alghad, 18/1/2012.
+66 Alghad newspaper, Amman, 18/1/2012.

-65 Al-Quds al-Arabi and Assafir, 18/1/2012; and see Alquds, 20/1/2012.
+67 Al-Ouds al-Arabi and Assafir newspaper, Beirut, 18/1/2012; and see Alquds newspaper, 20/1/2012.

-Taher al-Nunu, spokesperson for the GS government, said there were four factors conducive to unity: the common Islamic starting point, the joint project and goals, the joint methods, and the tactical nature of any disputes between the two groups which al-Nunu said were normal and expected.66
+starting point, the joint project and goals, the joint methods, and the tactical nature of any disputes between the two groups which Nunu said were normal and expected.68

-PIJ Secretary General Ramadan Shallah had stressed that talk about unity was both old and new, and that the desire for unity was present in principle on both sides.
-Regarding the form and timing of unity, he said the matter was still being discussed inside and between both sides.67 Although Muhammad al-Hindi indicated in mid-March 2012 that talks for unity were going ahead and positively proceeding,68 there was no concrete progress until the end of 2013.
+PIJ Secretary General Ramadan 'Abdullah had stressed that talk about unity was both old and new, and that the desire for unity was present in principle on both sides.
+Regarding the form and timing of unity, he said the matter was still being discussed inside and between both sides.69 Although Muhammad al-Hindi indicated in mid-March 2012 that talks for unity were going ahead and positively proceeding,70 there was no concrete progress until the end of 2013.

 In addition to their military coordination against Israeli assaults on GS, joint attacks were carried out, such as the one on the industrial zone near Tulkarm in WB on 25/4/2008.
-The Shabak also announced it had arrested members of the cell that carried out an attack in Tel Aviv on 21/11/2012 that injured 29 Israelis, saying the members belonged to both Hamas and PIJ.69
+The Shin Bet also announced it had arrested members of the cell that carried out an attack in Tel Aviv on 21/11/2012 that injured 29 Israelis, saying the members belonged to both Hamas and PIJ.71

 While dialogue and coordination continued between the two sides, friction on the ground also continued from time to time, albeit always dealt with promptly.
 It seems that the "government" logic which Hamas represents, and the "non-state actor" logic, which the PIJ represents, led to some conflicts in priorities and methods.
-Hamas is committed to a truce (as happened after the 2009 Cast Lead Operation or Al-Furqan Battle), it saw any truce violation by other factions as damaging to its political commitments, including its bid to ease the GS blockade.
+Hamas is committed to a truce (as happened after the 2009 Cast Lead Operation or al-Furqan Battle), it saw any truce violation by other factions as damaging to its political commitments, including its bid to ease the GS blockade.
 Whereas, the PIJ saw it necessary to respond directly to Israeli violations.
-Frictions occurred between the two sides for this reason.70
+Frictions occurred between the two sides for this reason.72

 The rivalry between the two over winning some supporters by dominating mosques was another reason for friction.
 PIJ accused Hamas of exploiting its power to dominate mosques the PIJ originally dominated.
-It said that the number of such
+It said that the number of such mosques was 70, of which 11 Hamas took control of at a time when Hamas already dominated hundreds of other mosques.73 For his part, Minister of Endowments and Religious Affairs in the GS government, Taleb Abu Sha'ar, said there were no armed